Frequently Asked Questions

 Here are a few tips to help you care for and clean your Agalite shower door or tub enclosure to keep it looking new.

 Aspen Glass suggests squeegeeing the glass frequently and cleaning it regularly with a recommended cleaner.
 Aspen Glass follows the recommendation of BEMA, the Bath Enclosures Manufacturing Association.
-BEMA recommends Lysol Basin, Tub and Tile Cleaner for use on shower and bath enclosures.
+BEMA recommends Lysol Basin, Tub and Tile Cleaner for use on bath and shower enclosures.
 To squeegee the glass select any of the numerous squeegee-type products on the market.
 Using a squeegee for a minute after each shower helps keep spots and scale from accumulating on glass components.
 A combination of regular cleaning and squeegeeing will help keep your glass door clean and clear.

 A short list of cleaning agents that should be avoided because they either damage the metal or scratch the enclosure surface includes: Vinegar or vinegar based products, abrasive or soft abrasive powders and liquids, bleach or bleach based cleaners and steel or Teflon pads.